Full House: Home media

-All Seasons of Full House are available on Amazon Prime Video in various countries and with different languages.
+All seasons of Full House are available on Amazon Prime Video in various countries and with different languages.

 Book series

 Books based on Full House are geared toward children primarily between the ages of 8 and 14.
 Warner Bros., which holds the rights to Full House and its associated characters, would not permit others to use their characters and selected who could write books based on the television series.
-The books are based on the Silhouette romance novels by Mills & Boon.
-Full House Michelle #7: Summer Rhapsody is a Silhouette Special Edition #75 by Nancy John and Laura O'Neil in February 1983.